 The muscular dystrophies are a group of neuromuscular disorders.
 These conditions are characterised by the loss of muscle strength, as progressive muscle wasting or nerve deterioration occurs.
 Many, but not all, are inherited.

-Please see the Muscular Dystrophy website to find details of all types of neuromuscular conditions.
+Please see the Muscular Dystrophy UK website to find details of all types of neuromuscular conditions.

 M.E. is a potentially chronic and disabling neurological disorder, which is characterised by persistent fatigue and muscle pain.
 Symptoms can include cognitive problems such as loss of memory and concentration, recurrent sore throat and enlarged neck glands, disturbed sleep patterns and persistent headaches.